Stan015/learn-java/AdvancedJava.md

 }
 ```

-Note: the output of concurrently doesn't occur in any order.
+Note: the output of concurrency doesn't occur in any order.
 Threads never run in sequence, they run in parallel.
 They run in no order.

 ## Synchronization in Java

 When we execute threads, they do not run in sequence.
-This is not a problem in the thread example above, but it becomes a problem when for instance two threads are trying to access a value in an object at the same time.
+This is not a problem in the thread example above,
+but it becomes a problem when for instance two threads are trying to access an object at the same time.
 This is where java in providing _Synchronization_ which is built around an internal entity known as _intrinsic lock or monitor lock_.

 ```java
 public class SynchronizedMathUtils {